AnkitArjunag/Bug-Management-System/README.md

-Sure!
-Here's a **cleaned-up and well-formatted version** of your `README.md` that looks more polished and professional:

----

 # 🐞 Bug Management System

 A **full-stack web application** for efficient **bug tracking and project management**, built to streamline the software development lifecycle.
 This system allows role-based interaction between **Admins**, **Project Managers**, and **Developers**, ensuring clear responsibilities and effective collaboration.